FalcarDE/aurumbanking-backend/docs/PROMETHEUS_AND_GRAFANA.md

         <figcaption>Prometheus entry by given path.</figcaption>
     </figure>
 </div>

-For monitoring purposes, Traefik provides metrics that are collected by a Prometheus server and visualized through Grafana dashboards.

 Here are some examples which metrics can be provided by Prometheus and can be shown on the Prometheus-Graphs.